Julia-Immer/developer-notes/developer-notes.md

 Under the hood in docker, namespaces like these are used to isolate the container processes from the rest of the system.

-Virtual machines have more overhead than containers because containers are only processes, whereas for a VM you need to simulate all parts of a computer and run an entire operating system.
+Virtual machines have more overhead than containers because containers are only processes, whereas for a VM you need to simulate all parts of a computer including cpu, ram, hard drive, and an entire operating system.

 ## Container Storage Interface (CSI), CNI, and CRI